- Sociology Major

-The Department of Sociology has limited funding available to offer support to our undergraduate students.
-Below you will find information about funding opportunities through the Department of Sociology as well as links to resources across the college that may be of use to you.
+The Department of Sociology has funding available to offer support to our undergraduate students.
+Below you will find information about funding opportunities through the Department of Sociology, as well as links to resources across the college.
 In addition to the funding sources listed below, students are encouraged to submit papers to be considered for our annual writing awards.

 Sociology Undergraduate Program Funding Opportunities

 The Sociology Department provides funding (up to $300) to support academic experiences beyond the traditional U-M classroom.
-Examples of such experiences include, but are not limited to, study abroad for a particular course or sociological experience, an internship, a research project, or conference attendance. ·
+Examples of such experiences include study abroad for a particular course or sociological experience, an internship, a research project, or conference attendance.

 - Student must be declared as a Sociology major, LJSC minor, or SHM minor.